The Opioid Crisis: Impact on our Community

 What is Different about this Crisis and How are Children and Parents Affected ?

-You can assess the videos of the lecture here:
+You can access the videos of the lecture here:

-Dr. Warren will review his experiences and the factors which make this crisis so prevalent as well as the current developing methods for treatment.
+Dr. Warren reviewed his experiences and the factors which contributed to this crisis

 And followed by a discussion led by Sara Taki, MD

 Sara Taki, MD is Medical Director of Greenwich House MMTP in New York City.

 has over ten years of experience working with individuals with opioid use disorder.

 Dr. Taki presented some real world examples of struggles

 and triumphs of families battling with opioid use disorder,